google-research/metricx/README.md

 JSON object per line with only the `"hypothesis"` and `"reference"` fields (no `"source"`).

-Note that the models were trained with a maximum input length of 1536 and 1024 tokens, respectively, so significantly increasing that value may lead to unpredictable behavior.
+WARNING: The models were trained with a maximum input length of 1536 and 1024 tokens, respectively, so significantly increasing that value may lead to unpredictable behavior.